-If you intend to use DECT-LAN synchronisation, please consider the requirements mentioned in section "LAN-based synchronisation" (\rightarrow page 43).
+If you intend to use DECT-LAN synchronisation, please consider the requirements mentioned in section "LAN-based synchronisation along the synchronisation path" (\rightarrow p.
+51).

 You can connect the N870 IP PRO to your local network via a router, switch, or hub.
 A VoIP PBX is required for Internet telephony.
 This must be accessible via the local network and must have network access (to the Internet and/or the analogue or ISDN telephone network), because DECT manager and base stations do not offer any NAT-traversal support.
 NAT-traversal support of a PBX or providers might not provide unlimited support for a multicell system with SIP (DECT manager) and media (base station) traffic transferred via different hosts.
 Otherwise it will only be possible to make calls within the LAN.